man20820/longurl-backend/readme.md

-# Short URL Backend
+# Long URL Backend

-This is a simple shortlink / shorturl project.
-This can shorten your long url to be very short.
+This is a simple longlink / longurl project.
+This can longen your short url to be very long.

 This project written in javascript, built using expressjs framework and some library.